PCBH Treatment Specialties

 - Amnesia refers to the loss of memories, such as facts, information and experiences.
 People with amnesia are usually lucid and know who they are, but may have trouble learning new information and forming new memories.
 It can be caused by damage to areas of the brain that are vital for memory processing.
 Amnesia can be permanent.

-Developmental Disorders including ADHD and Asperger’s Syndrome
+including ADHD and Asperger’s Syndrome

 Developmental Disorders/ADHD is a group of psychiatric conditions originating in childhood that involve serious impairment in different areas.
 Some developmental disorders include Attention Deficit Hyperactivity Disorder (ADHD) and Asperger’s Syndrome.